hitarthkhurana/plinks/README.md

 ## Future Enhancements

+- Solana Blinks like Twitter injection of PLINKS
 - QR code generation for payment links
 - Transaction history for users
 - Support for additional tokens